Chia Seeds for Dogs

 Preparation - If you're grinding seeds and nuts yourself, you can grind them and pop them in an airtight container then pop in the fridge and use within a week.
 I do not recommend you buy pre-ground nuts and seeds from the store due to the possibility of rancidity.
 A $20 coffee grinder from the appliance store will do the job just fine.

-Chia Seeds have a high soluble fiber content, this means they can absorb 10-12 times their weight in water!
-For this reason, it is preferred that when giving chia seeds to dogs that you pre-soak them if you want to give higher amounts.
-If you're only giving small amounts. i.e. a sprinkle then you can give ground or whole seeds sprinkled on your dogs food.
+Chia Seeds have a high soluble fiber content, which means they can absorb 10-12 times their weight in water!
+For this reason, you should soak them before adding them to your dog's meals.
+If you're only giving a very light sprinkling over their meal then they won't need to be soaked.

-Whisk and then let stand for 5 minutes, whisk again and then let stand for 10 minutes, whisk again and then store your Chia seed jelly or pudding in the fridge in an air tight container.
+• Whisk and then let stand for 5 minutes, whisk again and then let stand for 10 minutes, whisk again, and then store your Chia seed jelly or pudding in the fridge in an air-tight container OR just pop them in the liquid, mix well once and let them soak overnight in the fridge.

-You can give around 1/4 of a teaspoon per 5 kilos of body weight - just go with your gut.
+• You can give around 1/4 of a teaspoon per 5 kilos of body weight - just go with your gut.
+Your dog's poos will tell you if they need more or less fibre.

-Start slow and build up as it's super high in fibre.
+• Start slow and build up as it is high in fibre.
 You can freeze but beware, it does expand when frozen.
-I would not suggest freezing into ice cube moulds unflavoured as many dogs won't be interested, you might like to blend with some kefir and fruit/berries.
+I would not suggest freezing into ice cube moulds/molds unflavoured as many dogs won't be interested, you might like to blend with some kefir and fruit/berries.

 Learn more about the health benefits of Chia seeds here.